 Does the BVI system retain any of our data?

-No – all data remains with the client and we do not keep any of the data.
+No - all of the data remains with the client and we do not keep any of the data.

 Will the SDK be improved in the future?

 We are continually working to improve our SDK and updates will be released periodically.
 Our key priorities include improving the accuracy of the visceral fat and total body fat.

 How have the waist and hip measurements been validated?

 They have been validated against the 3D BVI full body scanner and also against manual measurements.